Kecksohn/ryser/README.md

 **2. Stop VSCode's rust-analyzer from blocking the source directory**

-By default, the build command must wait for the rust-analyer to release its lock on the source directory.
+By default, the build command must wait for the rust-analyzer to release its lock on the source directory.
 To execute both the analyzer and your build command simultaneously, open your preffered JSON Settings using Ctrl + Shift + P, then add

 `"rust-analyzer.extraArgs": ["--target-dir", "C:/tmp/rust-analyzer-check"]`